Morwenn/poplar-heap/README.md

 ![Poplar containing 7 elements](https://cdn.rawgit.com/Morwenn/poplar-heap/master/graphs/poplar-heap.png)

+Another interesting property of poplar heaps is that a sorted collection is a valid poplar heap.
+One of the main ideas behind poplar sort was that an almost sorted collection would be faster to sort because constructing the poplar heap wouldn't move many elements around, while a regular heapsort can't take advantage of presortedness at all.
+We will see later that this property can actually be used to perform a few optimizations.

 ### Semipoplars

 To handle poplars whose root has been replaced, Bron & Hesselink introduce the concept of semipoplar: a semipoplar has